Cold Relief: 6 Sleep Tips to Help You Breathe Easier

 Prescription sleeping pills may also be a bad idea when you have a cold.
 “Sleeping pills can exacerbate upper respiratory obstruction in people with sleep apnea, which is a common problem for people who are overweight or obese,” says Michael Thorpy, MD, director of the Sleep-Wake Disorders Center at Montefiore Medical Center in New York.

 If a cold is the reason you’re having trouble sleeping, he says, it’s far better to treat the symptoms of the cold than take a sleeping pill.

 4. Elevate the Head of the Bed

 One common recommendation is to prop your head up on pillows to help sinuses drain more easily.
-“Bad advice,” says Thorpy.
+“Bad advice,” Thorpy says.
 “By bending your neck at an unnatural position, you can actually make it harder to breathe.”

-Instead, use a large wedge-shaped pillow that raises the upper body from the waist up, or raise the head of the bed up by placing bricks, books, or a telephone directory under the legs.
-Don’t raise it more than 6 inches, however, or the tilt will cause you to slide out of bed.
+Instead, use a large, wedge-shaped pillow that raises the upper body from the waist up.
+Or raise the head of the bed by placing bricks, books, or a telephone directory under the legs.
+Don’t raise it more than 6 inches, however, or the tilt will make you slide out of bed.
 The slight incline causes blood to flow away from the head and thus reduces inflammation of the air passages.

 5. Apply a Mentholated Gel